Spacetime of rotating black holes surrounded by massive scalar charges: Physical properties of the spacetime

 \section{Physical properties of the spacetime}

-In this section, we compute the horizon angular velocity and the surface gravity of rotating black holes surrounded by a massive scalar field.
-Both quantities are valid up to only the leading order in $\zeta$.
-As in the case of $H_i(r, \chi)$, the leading-order modifications to these quantities in AD gravity is just the sum of the modification in dCS and sGB gravity.
+In this section, we compute the leading-order-in-$\zeta$ corrections to the horizon angular velocity and the surface gravity of rotating black holes surrounded by a massive scalar field.
+These corrections are defined as the difference between the modified quantities and their general-relativistic values.
+As in the case of $H_i(r, \chi)$, the leading-order modifications to these quantities in axi-dilaton gravity is just the sum of the modification in dCS and sGB gravity.
 Thus, we shall just focusing on computing the modifications in these two gravity theories.
-Both quantities are essential ingradients for the computation of black-hole quasinormal-mode frequencies \cite{Chung:2023wkd, Chung:2024vaf, Chung:2025gyg}, which might lead to search for massive scalar charges via gravitational-wave detections.
+Both quantities are essential ingredients for the computation of black-hole quasinormal-mode frequencies \cite{Chung:2023wkd, Chung:2024vaf, Chung:2025gyg}, which might lead to search for massive scalar charges via gravitational-wave detections.